cuijinyu/markdown-editor/README.md

-# makedown
+# markdown

-> An editor of makedown,and a vue component
+> An editor of markdown,and a vue component